mhadianfard/imagePicker/README.md

 # imagePicker
-Small PHP script used to server a random image on each request.
+Small PHP script used to serve a random image on each request.
 Useful for powering random dashboard backgrounds using simple CSS background-image syntax.

 # Usage: